yezhuoyang/QuantumLab/README.md

 ![alt text](Figure/measurement.png)

-To run the ideal simulation and get the result, we need to include a backend AerSimulator
+To run an **ideal (noise-free) simulation** and obtain the results, we use the `AerSimulator` backend.

-you can run the following codes:
+You can run the following code:

 ```python
 from qiskit_aer import AerSimulator
 from qiskit.visualization import plot_histogram